August in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Ideas for things to do in Warsaw in August – OUTDOOR

-A corn maze in Czersk, 40 km south of Warsaw
+A corn maze in Nieporęt, 25 km north of Warsaw

 Free outdoor sports attractions in the center of Warsaw

 Open daily until August 31.
 Location: the area next to the Palace of Culture (Pałac Kultury i Nauki), Plac Defilad 1 (city center), entrance from Świętokrzyska Street, 10 am – 8 pm.
 New outdoor sports attraction in Warsaw – Family Sports Zone (Rodzinna Strefa Sportu) in the heart of Warsaw, with free entrance.
-Attractions include a ninja zone (strefa ninja) – an obstacle course, an inflatable playground, a climbing wall, and basketball courts.
+Attractions include a volleyball and 3×3 basketball court, an outdoor gym for kids, a wooden obstacle course, a mobile climbing wall, a reaction tester, a multimedia dance mat with an interactive LED floor, a chillout zone.
 On hot days, you can cool down in the water mist.
 Free entrance.
 Additional attractions during weekends.
-More in Polish.

 Animal feeding demonstrations at the Warsaw Zoo

-Location: Ratuszowa 1/3 Street (Praga), opening hours in July-September: weekdays 9 am – 6 pm, weekends & public holidays 9 am – 7 pm.
+Location: Warsaw Zoo, Ratuszowa 1/3 Street (Praga), opening hours in July-September: weekdays 9 am – 6 pm, weekends & public holidays 9 am – 7 pm.
 The last admission is one hour before the Zoo closes.
 Online tickets.
 The Zoo is open every day, including all public holidays!
 Website in English.
-Animal feeding times: Every day all year round: Chimpanzees: 11 am, Gorillas: 1 pm, Seals: 10 am, 2:30 pm.
+Animal feeding times: Every day all year round: Chimpanzees: 11 am, Gorillas: 1 pm, Seals: 10 am, 2:30 pm, Penguins: 9.30 am, 2 pm.
 On selected days of the week: Piranhas: 11.30 am (Mondays, Wednesdays, Fridays).
-Every day outside the winter season: Penguins: 9.30 am, 2 pm.
 Every day from June 15 to August 31: Lemurs: 1.30 pm.
-Every day from June 24 to August 31: Hippos: 12 pm.
+Every day from June 27 to August 31: Hippos: 12 pm.
 Feeding the animals is a great attraction at any zoo.
 It is worth arriving a little early to get a good spot and have a good view of the zookeepers feeding the animals.
 Please note that feeding sessions may be cancelled at short notice.

 Location: the National Stadium (PGE Narodowy), Al. Ks.
-J. Poniatowskiego 1 Street, car entrance from ul.
-R. Siwca Street, entrance from gate number 9.
+J. Poniatowskiego 1 Street, car entrance from R. Siwca Street, entrance from gate number 9.
 It is an outdoor track that also has go-karts for children (Junior go-karts: karts for children from approx. 135-140 cm tall) as well as two-seater go-karts- taxi (An adult takes the driver’s position.
 The child is a passenger.
 Available for children aged 5+ over 120 cm tall).
 Offer for children includes summer camps, go-kart school, and birthday parties.
 Opening hours: Monday-Friday 2 pm – 10 pm, Saturday-Sunday 10 am – 10 pm.
 Due to exclusive reservations of the track, please check the track availability dates before going out.
-Individual tickets for go-kart rides are sold on an ongoing basis at the track reception (without prior reservation).
-Reservations are possible only for groups.
+Individual tickets for go-kart rides are sold on an ongoing basis at the track reception (without prior reservation), it’s recommended to buy/reserve your slot online.
 It’s an outdoor track – it’s closed when it rains.
 Location on Google map.
 Website in PolishFacebook.
 Instagram.

 Free outdoor cinema in the city center